flipperdevices/flipperzero-firmware/README.md

 * `CMSIS::STM32::<TYPE>` (e.g. `CMSIS::STM32::F407xx`) - common startup source for device type, depends on `CMSIS::STM32::<FAMILY>`
 * `CMSIS::STM32::<DEVICE>` (e.g. `CMSIS::STM32::F407VG`) - linker script for device, depends on `CMSIS::STM32::<TYPE>`

-So, if you don't need linker script, you can link only `CMSIS::STM32::<TYPE>` library and provide your own script using `stm32_add_linker_script` function
+So, if you don't need the linker script or want to adapt it for your own needs, you can link only `CMSIS::STM32::<TYPE>` library and provide your own script using `stm32_add_linker_script` function

-***Note**: For H7 family, because of it's multi-core architecture, all H7 targets also have a suffix (::M7 or ::M4).
+***Note**: For H7 family, because of its multi-core architecture, all H7 targets also have a suffix (::M7 or ::M4).
 For example, targets created for STM32H747BI will look like `CMSIS::STM32::H7::M7`, `CMSIS::STM32::H7::M4`, `CMSIS::STM32::H747BI::M7`, `CMSIS::STM32::H747BI::M4`, etc.*

 The GCC C/C++ standard libraries are added by linking the library `STM32::NoSys`.
 This will add the `--specs=nosys.specs` to compiler and linker flags.
 If you want to use C++ on MCUs with little flash, you might instead want to link the newlib-nano to reduce the code size.
 You can do so by linking `STM32::Nano`, which will add the `--specs=nano.specs` flags to both compiler and linker.
-Keep in mind that when using `STM32::Nano`, by default you cannot use floats in printf/scanf calls, and you have to provide implementations for several OS interfacing functions (_sbrk, _close, _fstat, and others).
+Keep in mind that when using `STM32::Nano`, by default you cannot use floats in printf/scanf calls, and you have to provide implementations for several OS interfacing functions (`_sbrk`, `_close`, `_fstat`, and others).
+You can enable printf/scanf floating point support with newlib-nano by linking against `STM32::Nano::FloatPrint` and/or `STM32::Nano::FloatScan`.
+It is also possible to combine `STM32::Nano` and `STM32::NoSys` to have the benefits of reduced code size while not being forced to implement system calls.

-## HAL
+## <a id="hal"></a> HAL

 STM32 HAL can be used similar to CMSIS.

 ```cmake
 find_package(HAL [HAL_version] COMPONENTS STM32F4 REQUIRED)
 set(CMAKE_INCLUDE_CURRENT_DIR TRUE)
 ```

 *`CMAKE_INCLUDE_CURRENT_DIR` here because HAL requires `stm32<family>xx_hal_conf.h` file being in include headers path.*

 [HAL_version] is an optional version requirement.
 See [find_package documentation](https://cmake.org/cmake/help/v3.13/command/find_package.html?highlight=find%20package#id4).
 This parameter does not make sense if multiple STM32 families are requested.